scikit-hep/scikit-hep.github.io/pages/developers/gha_pure.md

 {% -capture "mymarkdown" %}

 You can use [Python-Build](https://python-build.readthedocs.io/en/latest/), a new build tool designed to make building wheels and SDists easy.
-It can get PEP 518 requirements even for making SDists.
+It run a [PEP 517][] backend and can get [PEP 518][] requirements even for making SDists.
 To use it, all you need is:

 ```python
 python -m pip install build # (optionally twine too, if you need to check/publish)